Is Cilia In Plant And Animal Cells

 Cilia in Plant Cells: A Historical Debate

 The presence of cilia in plant cells has been a long-standing question in biology.
 Unlike animal cells, most plant cells do not have motile cilia.
-However, motile sperm cells in certain groups of plants, such as ferns, mosses, and some gymnosperms, do possess cilia that enable them to swim towards the egg for fertilization.
+Still, motile sperm cells in certain groups of plants, such as ferns, mosses, and some gymnosperms, do possess cilia that enable them to swim towards the egg for fertilization.
 These motile sperm cells provide strong evidence that plant cells are capable of forming and utilizing cilia.

 The absence of cilia in most plant cells has led to the hypothesis that plants may have lost the ability to form cilia during evolution.
-However, recent research has revealed that plant cells possess many of the genes required for ciliogenesis, the process of assembling cilia.
+Even so, recent research has revealed that plant cells possess many of the genes required for ciliogenesis, the process of assembling cilia.
 This suggests that plants retain the genetic machinery for forming cilia but may regulate its expression differently than animals.

 Recent Advances and Discoveries